 Collecting rapid COVID-19 intelligence to improve primary care response (RAPCI)

-To identify the changing demands on GP practices across Bristol, North Somerset and South Gloucestershire during the COVID-19 pandemic and investigate common challenges and innovative solutions that practices have devised to cope with this.
+We wanted to identify the changing demands on GP practices across Bristol, North Somerset and South Gloucestershire during the COVID-19 pandemic.
+We investigated the common challenges and innovative solutions that practices came up with.

 What we found and what this means